mdukey/mdukey/doc/join-the-mainet.md

 ### Add Seed Nodes

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.mdukeyd/config/config.toml`.

-The [`mdukey`](https://github.com/mdukey/testnets) repo contains links to some seed nodes.
+The [`launch `](https://github.com/mdukey/mainets) repo contains links to some seed nodes.

 If those seeds aren't working, you can find more seeds and persistent peers on a Mudkey explorer (a list can be found on the [page](https://mdukey.network)).

 ## A Note on Gas and Fees

 ::: warning
-On Mudkey Hub testnet, the accepted denom is `umdu`, where `1mdu = 1.000.000umdu`
+On Mudkey Hub mainet, the accepted denom is `umdu`, where `1mdu = 1.000.000umdu`
 :::

 Transactions on the Mudkey Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following: